 The purpose was to drive more traffic to their new park.
 Then Shanghai Disneyland randomly chose participants and sent them gifts and free tickets.
 This campaign attracted attention from families and young consumers helped increase park visitor numbers and promoted sales.

 Most of the social media in China are linked to e-commerce in some ways since browsing on those platforms is a big part of the customer buying journey.
 Consumers discover new products, read product reviews, and interact with brands on social media before making purchases.

-As short video platforms also play as a social media where people socialize, have fun, explore content, interact with brands…, these sites have started to expand into the e-commerce business.
+As short video platforms also play as social media where people socialize, have fun, explore content, and interact with brands.
+These sites have started to expand into the e-commerce business.

 Douyin and Kuaishou are now selling products within the platforms.